oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/oke/1_foundation/README.md

 4. Service Gateway - Service Gateway for access OCI services
 5. Nat Gateway
 6. Security List - allowing all ingress/egress
-7. Route Tables.
+7. NSGs.
-8. DRG Attachments - Connect spokes with the central Hub
+8. Route Tables.
-9. Route tables ONE-OE Hub VCN updates (Covered in OP 3)
+9. DRG Attachments - Connect spokes with the central Hub

 For customization of the pre-defined setup please refer to the [Networking documentation](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking) for documentation and examples.